EmbeddedKC/RustEKC/README.md

 - target: aarch64-none-elf
 - toolchain: [aarch64-none-elf-gcc-2021.07](https://developer.arm.com/downloads/-/gnu-a/10-3-2021-07)

+## Repository structure
+`build` contains all the output files in building RustEKC.
+`codes` contains the source code (Rust) of RustEKC.
+`docs` contains the documentation of RustEKC.
+`lib` contains a small wrapper for EKC API implemented in C, which can be used by payloads.
+`payloads` contains some available binary file of demo payloads.
+The source code can be found in other repositories of this organization.
+`tools` contains some useful ultilities for testing and evaluating RustEKC.

+``

 ## Quick start

 We provide some compiled payload OS kernel in `payload/` for quick start.
 If you need to compile the payload yourself or view the source code of the payload, you can find the corresponding repository in this github organization.